danhuss/awesome-sql/README.md

 - [Flyway](https://flywaydb.org/) - Database migration tool
 - [Liquibase](http://www.liquibase.org/) - Source Control for your database
 - [PgCLI](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting
-- [MSSqlCLI](https://github.com/dbcli/mssql-cli) - A command-line client for SQL Server with auto-completion and syntax highlighting
-- [LINQPad ](https://www.linqpad.net/) -LINQPad is not just for LINQ queries, but any C#/F#/VB expression, statement block or program.
+- [LINQPad](https://www.linqpad.net/) - LINQPad is not just for LINQ queries, but any C#/F#/VB expression, statement block or program.
 - [SchemaSpy](https://github.com/schemaspy/schemaspy) - we will do the best to simplify documentation process of your database

 ## <a name="resources"></a>Resources